-Installation of gravity outlet structures of any kind shall not be permitted.
-An outlet that can automatically release stored material is not permitted except for septic tanks that feed a treatment system such as a waste treatment strip or leaching field or outlets leading to another storage facility with adequate capacity.
+An outlet that can automatically release stored material is not permitted except in septic tanks that feed a treatment system such as a waste treatment strip or leaching field or outlets leading to another storage facility with adequate capacity.
 Design a permanent outlet that will resist corrosion and plugging.
 Provide a backflow prevention measure for an outlet that pumps wastewater to secondary storage located at a higher elevations.